Fixed Cost Definition

-- Leasing the office space is a fixed cost.
-As long the business is operating in the same space the lease or rent cost remains same.
+- Leasing office space is a fixed cost.
+As long the business is operating in the same space, the lease or rent cost remains the same.

-- Utility bills like heating or cooling as per the season changes is another cost which is not affected by the change in business operations.
+- Utility bills like heating or cooling as per the season changes are another cost that is not affected by the change in business operations.

-- When a company integrates its e-commerce platforms with the website in order to continue communications and transactions with its customers then the charges which are charged for this integration of this cost which has to be paid every month.
+- When a company integrates its e-commerce platforms with the website to continue communications and transactions with its customers, there are charges levied for this integration, which are payable monthly.

-- When a business will start its operations then it leases or rents warehouse space whose charge is paid every month.
-This charge does not change even if the business decides to store more or fewer products inside the warehouse keeping in mind the storage and capacity limits.
+- When a business starts its operations, then it leases or rents warehouse space whose charge is payable monthly.
+This charge does not change even if the business decides to store more or fewer products, keeping in mind the storage and capacity limits.
 This warehouse rent is a fixed cost.

 - Health insurance for a business is fixed as the recurring costs to the insurer are fixed.